Trending Topics

 As manufacturing continues to evolve and adapt, microfactories are one of the most promising concepts among the smart manufacturing trends driving the industry forward.
 Drawing on advanced technology and automation while catering to the needs of today’s manufacturing customers, the microfactory, also known as micromanufacturing, is poised to help manufacturers improve margins and increase customer responsiveness — all at comparatively low overhead compared to conventional factory builds.
 This article will explore micromanufacturing processes, benefits and optimal use cases.

 A microfactory is a highly automated facility, built to provide a focused, vertically integrated set of start-to-finish manufacturing services.
-The microfactory is based on a cellular configuration, where pieces can move from one station to another in any order, not necessarily in a linear fashion, and can even return to the same station more than once in a manufacturing process.
+The microfactory is based on a cellular configuration, where pieces can move from one station to another in any order, not necessarily in a linear fashion, and can even return to the same station more than once in a production process.
 Microfactories use advanced technology and automation to offer exceptional efficiency in customized designs.
+The rise of Industry 4.0, with its emphasis on connectivity and automation, has been a major driver of this concept throughout the manufacturing sector over conventional factories.

 The origin of the microfactory